JeffreyVar/top-shelf/README.md

 ---

-# Acknowledgement
+# 👏🏾 Special Thanks 👏🏾

-I would like to extend my deepest gratitude and appreciation to all the instructors, code-coaches, and to all of my cohortmates at [Prime Digital Academy](www.primeacademy.io)!
+I would like to extend my deepest gratitude and appreciation to the instructors, code-coaches, and to all of my cohortmates at [Prime Digital Academy](www.primeacademy.io), thank you!
 <br />

----